Carchemish: Mitanni influence

-Under the Mitanni Empire, the city was a stronghold of Tushratta of Mitanni until its siege and conquest by Suppiluliuma I (c.
+Under the Mitanni Empire, the city was a stronghold of Tushratta of Mitanni until its siege and conquest by Šuppiluliuma I (c.
 1345 BC).

 Hittite influence

-Around the end of the reign of Pharaoh Akhenaten, Carchemish was captured by king Šuppiluliuma I of the Hittites (c.
+Around the end of the reign of Pharaoh Tutankhamen, Carchemish was captured by king Šuppiluliuma I of the Hittites (c.
 14th century BC), who made it into a kingdom ruled by his son Piyassili.